-Subdivision 5.
-Compensation.
-Managers shall serve without compensation from the WMO, but this shall not prevent a Member from providing compensation for its Manager.

-Subdivision 6.
-Organizational Meeting.
+- A. Appointment.
+The governing body of the WMO shall be its Board.
+Each Member shall be entitled to appoint one Manager and an Alternate Manager on the Board, consistent with the provisions of Minn.
+Stat. § 103B.227.
+The Alternate Manager shall have the right to vote in the absence of their Manager representative.
+Vacancies in the office of Manager or Alternate Manager shall be filled for the remainder of the term by the Member which appointed or had the right to appoint the Manager.
+Manager vacancies shall be filled within ninety (90) days after they occur. - B. Eligibility or Qualification.
+The Council of each Member shall determine the eligibility or qualification of its representative on the WMO. - C. Term.
+The Managers shall not have a fixed term, but shall serve at the pleasure of the Member appointing such Manager to the Board. - D. Compensation.
+Managers shall serve without compensation from the WMO, but this shall not prevent a Member from providing compensation for its Manager. - E. Organizational Meeting.
 At the first meeting of the Board each year, the Board shall elect from its Managers a chair, a vice chair, a secretary/treasurer, and such other officers as it deems necessary to conduct its meetings and affairs.
-The Board shall adopt rules of order and procedure governing its meetings and affairs.
-The rules of order and procedure may be amended from time to time at either a regular or a special meeting of the Board provided that at least ten (10) days' prior notice of the proposed amendment has been fumished to each person to whom notice of the Board meetings is required to be sent.
+The Board shall adopt rules of order and procedures governing its meetings and affairs as it deems appropriate.
+The rules of order and procedures may be amended from time to time at either a regular or a special meeting of the Board provided that at least ten (10) days' prior notice of the proposed amendment has been furnished to each person to whom notice of the Board meetings is required to be sent.
 A majority vote of all eligible votes of the Members of the WMO shall be sufficient to adopt any proposed amendment to such rules of order and procedure.

-Subdivision 7.
-Annual Meeting Requirement.
+- F. Annual Meeting Requirement.
 The Board shall meet at least annually, at times and places selected by the Board.
-If the Board changes its regularly established meeting place or time, it shall place a notice of the change on a bulletin board at least three (3) days in advance in the building where it was scheduled to meet.

-Subdivision 8.
-Committees.
-The Board may establish committees as it deems appropriate.
+If the Board changes its regularly established meeting place or time, it shall place a notice of the change on a bulletin board at least three (3) days in advance in the building where it was scheduled to meet. - G. Committees.
+The Board may establish committees as it deems appropriate. - H. Action.
+Unless otherwise specified in this Agreement, action by the Board shall require a majority vote of the Managers present with a minimum of four (4) Managers representing a quorum to take action and conduct business.